Lzyabc/PerfCal/README.md

   - The `edu` folder contains the raw data for the online homework grading system.
     - `details.log`: Records the tail latency distribution from 10 to 100;
     - `overview.out`: Statistics of throughput and the 90th percentile tail latency.

+## Source Code
+ The source code of the PerfCal compiler is documented in [src](./src/).
+The folder lists the source code of the PerfCal compiler.
+ including:
+ - The `go` folder contains the source code of the PerfCal compiler for converting the PerfCal to Go code.
+ - The `tla` folder contains the source code of the PerfCal compiler for converting the PerfCal to TLA+ code.
+ - The `perfcal.lark` file is the grammar file of the PerfCal.
+It is used by the PerfCal tool to parse the PerfCal.
+The grammar file is written in [Lark](https://github.com/lark-parser/lark）, a parsing library in Python.

+The PerfCal compiler can support the conversion from PerfCal to Go and TLA+.
+Due to time constraints, the format of this project still needs to be further optimized, we will continue to improve the PerfCal compiler, including: 1.
+Add more English comments; 2.
+Delete redundant logic; 3.
+Uniform code format, etc.; 4.
+Optimize the code structure to make it easier to read and maintain.